szabonorbert/js-backend-golden-path/readme.md

 **ARE YOU NUTS?!**

 No, you are not.<br>
-This is the dream of the developer, and yes, it's all possible.<br>
+This is the dream of the developer, and yes, it's all possible.
-Welcome to this tutorial.

-## What is this?

 It's a developer guide with best practices as I personally see.
-First I wanted to make a small step-by-step guide just for me, buit I realized I can do a nice tutorial if I add some more comments.
+First I wanted to make a small step-by-step guide just for myself, but then I realized it can be a nice tutorial with some extra comments.

-### Two ways of deploying and the problem with migration
+## Two ways of deploying and the problem with migration

 You have to choose.